shilpaHS/youtube-angular/README.md

-# youtube-angular
+# youtube-angular-lambda

-This is a test project to demonstrate using Youtube API with Angular 7.
+This is a test project to demonstrate using Youtube API with Angular 7-lambda.
 It lists set of videos by default and search option to get preferred videos on yotube.

 ## Get started